Free-by-cyclic groups are equationally Noetherian: Background

 \subsection{Dynamics of free group automorphisms and topological representatives}

-Let $m$ be a positive integer and let $\mathbb{F}_m$ denote the free group of rank $m$.
-Let $X$ denote a free basis of $\mathbb{F}_m$.
-For any element $g\in \mathbb{F}_m$, we denote by $|g|_X$ the length of the reduced word representative of $g$.
+Let $F$ denote a free group with a free basis $X$.
+For any element $g\in F$, we denote by $|g|_X$ the length of the reduced word representative of $g$.
 We write $|\bar{g}|_X$ to denote the minimal length of a cyclically reduced word representing a conjugate of $g$.

-An outer automorphism $\Phi \in \Out(\mathbb{F}_m)$ acts on the set of conjugacy classes of elements in $\mathbb{F}_m$.
-Given a conjugacy class $\bar{g}$ of an element $g\in \mathbb{F}_m$, we say that \emph{$\bar{g}$ grows polynomially of degree $d$ under the iteration of $\Phi$,} if there exist constants $A,B > 0$ such that for all $k \geq 1$ We say \emph{$g$ grows exponentially} if there exists a constant $\mu > 1$ such that for all $k \geq 1$ For any two free generating sets $X$ and $Y$ of $\mathbb{F}_m$, the word metrics with respect to $X$ and $Y$ are bi-Lipschitz equivalent.
-It follows that the growth of a conjugacy class under $\Phi$ does not depend on the specific choice of free basis for $\mathbb{F}_m$.
+An outer automorphism $\Phi \in \Out(F)$ acts on the set of conjugacy classes of elements in $F$.
+Given a conjugacy class $\bar{g}$ of an element $g\in F$, we say that \emph{$\bar{g}$ grows polynomially of degree $d$ under the iteration of $\Phi$,} if there exist constants $A,B > 0$ such that for all $k \geq 1$ We say \emph{$g$ grows exponentially} if there exists a constant $\mu > 1$ such that for all $k \geq 1$ For any two free generating sets $X$ and $Y$ of $F$, the word metrics with respect to $X$ and $Y$ are bi-Lipschitz equivalent.
+It follows that the growth of a conjugacy class under $\Phi$ does not depend on the specific choice of free basis for $F$.

-We say the outer automorphism $\Phi \in \Out(\mathbb{F}_m)$ \emph{grows polynomially of degree $d$} if there exists an element $g\in \mathbb{F}_m$ whose conjugacy class grows polynomially of degree $d$ and such that every other conjugacy class grows polynomially of degree $\leq d$.
+We say the outer automorphism $\Phi \in \Out(F)$ \emph{grows polynomially of degree $d$} if there exists an element $g\in F$ whose conjugacy class grows polynomially of degree $d$ and such that every other conjugacy class grows polynomially of degree $\leq d$.
 We say $\Phi$ grows \emph{exponentially} if there exists an exponentially-growing conjugacy class.

-We remark that by the existence of relative train track representatives \cite{BestvinaHandel1992}, every outer automorphism $\Phi \in \Out(\mathbb{F}_m)$ grows either exponentially or polynomially.
+We remark that by the existence of relative train track representatives \cite{BestvinaHandel1992}, every outer automorphism $\Phi \in \Out(F)$ grows either exponentially or polynomially.

-We recall the following elementary fact: \begin{lem} An element $\Phi \in \Out(\mathbb{F}_m)$ has polynomial growth of degree $0$ if and only if $\Phi$ has finite order in $\Out(\mathbb{F}_m)$. \end{lem}
+We recall the following elementary fact: \begin{lem} An element $\Phi \in \Out(F)$ has polynomial growth of degree $0$ if and only if $\Phi$ has finite order in $\Out(F)$. \end{lem}

-An outer automorphism $\Phi \in \Out(\mathbb{F}_m)$ is said to be \emph{unipotent} if it induces a unipotent element of $\GL(m, \mathbb{Z})$.
+An outer automorphism $\Phi \in \Out(F)$ is said to be \emph{unipotent} if it induces a unipotent element of $\GL(m, \mathbb{Z})$.
 We will often abbreviate unipotent polynomially growing to \emph{UPG}.

-\begin{lem}[{\cite[Corollary~5.7.6]{BestvinaFeighnHandel2000}}] Let $\Phi \in \Out(\mathbb{F}_m)$ be a polynomially growing outer automorphism.
+\begin{lem}[{\cite[Corollary~5.7.6]{BestvinaFeighnHandel2000}}] Let $\Phi \in \Out(F)$ be a polynomially growing outer automorphism.
 Then there exists a positive integer $k$ such that $\Phi^k$ is UPG with growth of the same degree as that of $\Phi$. \end{lem}